dusk-network/rusk/consensus/README.md

 # Repository structure

 ## Example Node
-A minimalistic and stateless version of dusk-blockchain node where Consensus protocol in conjuction with Kadcast is able to join and participate `dusk-blockchain`/test-harness.
+"A minimalistic and stateless version of dusk-blockchain node running the SA protocol in conjuction with Kadcast and able to join and participate in dusk-blockchain/test-harness.
 Useful for testing and diagnostic incompatibility issues.
 This executable should be deprecated once dusk-blockchain is fully migrated.

 ## Example Testbed
 A multi-instance setup running 10 SA instances provisioned with 10 eligible participants.
 The setup is configured to run for up to 1000 rounds.
 Useful for any kind of testing (issues, stress and performance testing).